dsh2dsh/bluemonday/README.md

   `OpenPolicy` returns a policy, which pass almost all HTML elements and their attributes as is.
 It validates and strips invalid URLs by default and calls callbacks.
-Such policy can be used to just modify (proxyfy) URLs and pass everything else as is, expecting the document is already sanitized or is from trusted source.
+Such policy can be used to just modify (proxify) URLs and pass everything else as is, expecting the document is already sanitized or is from trusted source.